TheAmazingBrianPowell/FTC_Simulator/README.md

 ## Updating your code
 1. Click `Save Code`
 2. Restart the program.
-Close the window and double click on `FirstTechSimulator.class`
+Close the window and double click on `FirstTechSimulator.class` in the folder `bin/net/rhsrobotics/`

 ## Updates
 This is not the final product of this experiment.
 I plan on measuring some more variables to make this simulation more life-like as well as adding collisions, game components, and more functionality (such as driving with encoders).